State and Local Policy Database

 The state of Maine offers several financial incentives to encourage energy efficiency improvements.
 From Efficiency Maine:

-• Electric Vehicle and EV Infrastructure: Program offers electric vehicle rebates with enhanced incentives for municipalities, NGOs, and low-income households, and grants for EV charging infrastructure.
+• Electric Vehicle and EV Infrastructure: Electric vehicle rebates with enhanced incentives for low-income households, moderate-income households, businesses, nonprofits, and governmental entities.
+Grants for EV charging infrastructure.

 • Home Energy Savings Program: Program offers rebates for residential heat pumps and weatherization.